Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 0. See Docker_Installation_Section.md for a in-depth start.

 1. Build Image:
-   - Download Dockerfile file in the code section.
+   - Download Dockerfile file in the code and release section.
+     - If the downloaded Dockerfile has .txt extension, remove the extension:
+     - ```bash
+       mv Dockerfile.txt Dockerfile
+       ```
    - build image:
    - ```bash
      sudo docker build -t integrated-agent.